avii-7/StarWars/README.md

 This app consist of following screens:

-1. Points Table: This screen will show the points table calculated by the results of all the matches played by player.
+1. Points Table: This screen will show the point's table calculated by the results of all the matches played by player.

 2. Matches Screen: This screen present the details of all the matches played by the player.